daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     {% endraw %}
     ````

-6. Create a new Data Behaviour for operation "Read", so that data is retrieved when a Employee is edited.
+6. Create a new Data Behaviour for the operation "Read", so that data is retrieved when a Employee is edited on OMNIA.
 Copy and paste the following code:

     ````
    {% raw %}